asesidaa/TaikoLocalServer/README.md

 ### Run the server on another computer

-If you want to run the server on another computer, the procedure is identical with an extra step.
+If you want to run the server on another computer, the procedure is almost identical.

 Before you open browser, in `wwwroot/appsettings.json`, change `BaseUrl` to `https://naominet.jp:10122` then instead of visit localhost, visit the server using domain name to test.

+Also note that now the cetificate also need to be imported on client computer, or web ui may not work.
+If you don't need https, change `BaseUrl` to `http://server.ip:80`, and visit on client.
+The game does not care about certificate.